8.45am - School Opens

 For details on how to apply to High School, please visit the Staffordshire Local Authority website.

 How much is a school dinner?

-School dinners currently cost £2.30per day for a main meal and dessert.
+School dinners currently cost £2.60 per day (as of 18th April 2023) for a main meal and dessert.

 The cost of these nutritious meals should be paid on Mondays for the week in advance (you are able to choose if you wish for your child to receive school meals on certain days and not the whole week).
+Payment is requested to be made via the Arbor system (details available from the school office).
 Any cheques should be made payable to: ‘The Moorlands Primary Federation’.

 Children in the Foundation Stage (Reception) and Key Stage 1 (Years 1 and 2) are entitled to a free school meal each day through the Universal Infant Free School Meal scheme.
 If your child is in Key Stage 2 (Years 3-6), they may, of course, purchase a meal, or they may even be entitled to a free school meal too, please click here for further information, or speak to the school office.

 Parents of ANY child from Reception to Year 6 can apply for free school meals and with this, also benefit from additional funding (Pupil Premium) to support your child's learning.
 For information on whether your child is eligible for free school meals (and, therefore, additional funding), click here.

 Dinners are provided by an organisation called Chartwells.
 A menu for the week is available at the bottom of the page.
 Special themed menus and celebrations happen at different points throughout the year to replace the planned menu.
 Please be aware that the menu is subject to change at short notice.

 It is extremely important that you inform us and our school meal providers, Chartwells, of any allergies/ intolerances that your child has should they currently eat a school meal, or wish to start eating a school meal.

 If you believe your child has an allergy/food intolerance please contact the school office as soon as possible.